spicella/ComplexSystems-Thesis/Code/data/size=300_new/readme.md

-**Gif output are still to be obtained, images have been obtained already**
+**Gifs are still to be composed, images have been obtained already**

 Final configurations obtained, same parameters as the ones in the "Bistable toggle switch" case
   - Center in (133,133):